TechniMan/rldev-tutorial-2024/README.md

 [ ] Add random tables to roll against for spawning monsters/loot, and replace procgen's map spawn method with it

 [ ] Make classes responsible for their own serialisation/deserialisation

+[ ] BUG: Sometimes, when going down a floor, the new map isn't generated.